Calc-Owl/DeltaV-CE/README.md

 # DeltaV-CE
 This small program uses the rocket equation to calculate the delta-V of a vehicle using exhaust velocity as an input variable.
+It is excellent for students and enthusiasts to understand better how a change in mass over time impacts the change in velocity of a rocket.
+The equation is purely theoretical and does not consider things like air resistance.
+However, the theory is sound, and the app is a great way to begin understanding the complicated rocket equation.